varnishcache/varnish-cache/doc/sphinx/reference/vcl_var.rst

 	This returns the very first match regardless of the object compatibility with the client request.
-This is useful when variants are irrelevant to certain clients, and differences in the way the resouce is presented don't change how the client will interpret it.
+This is useful when variants are irrelevant to certain clients, and differences in the way the resource is presented don't change how the client will interpret it.

 	Use with caution.